 ( gender, date of birth, last name, first name, town/city, country/state, postcode/zip, country)

 |Medium||Captured when they login to the store, after they complete payment info, or fill a lead form.||Probabilistic|

 |External ID||Medium||A unique value is assigned to identify an event upon sending.
 Next time you sent other events with the same external ID, Facebook will figure out that this event comes from the same person who has the same external ID.||Probabilistic|

 |Browser ID||Low||Information about the browser visitors use when performing the events||Probabilistic|

 |Click ID||Low||Unique to every ad click.
 When someone clicks off Facebook from a Facebook Ads, the fbclid is appended to the URL.||Deterministic|

 Every road leads to Rome, but not every road costs the same amount of gas.
 The highest priority ones are the ones that bring the best results with less work.

-What is a good event match quality score?
+What is an average event match quality score?

 Just as no data parameter is created equal, the EMQ varies from event to event.

 Page View and View Content events suffer the worst match quality.
 This is mainly because these events are captured when the visitors leave the site when they haven’t provided any data.